 For a much larger edition of Bears Sitges Week, return to the city in September.
 The name ‘Bears Week’ here is definitely misleading, given the fact that this event takes place over 12 days.
 With a special Bear City built at the beach, with a similar set up to the one during pride, Sitges transforms into one of the hairiest and the thickest places on earth.
 There are so many events happening throughout the city that can be overwhelming.
 From the regular bar and club nights to dinners, BBQs, and the election of Mr. Bear Sitges you’ll be sure to come into contact with many, many, men.

 John’s Guide for Gay Cruising in Sitges

-But of course, a vacation in the Spanish town Sitges is not “only” about sexual encounters and cruising.
+But of course, a vacation in the Spanish town Sitges is not “only” about intimate encounters and cruising.
 Besides unique nature and national parks in this part of Spain with spectacular hiking possibilities, gay tourists should visit definitely visit Barcelona for some South European hot summer nights, culture, and sightseeing.